OuhscBbmc/REDCapR/vignettes/TroubleshootingApiCalls.md

   ```

  1. **Does the user have the most recent version of RCurl?**
- There are several ways to do this, but the easiest is probably to run `update.packages(ask=FALSE)`.
-That optional argument prevents the user from needing to respond 'Y' to updating each outdated package.
+ There are several ways to do this, but the easiest is probably to run `update.packages(ask=FALSE, repos="http://cran.rstudio.com")`.
+The optional argument `ask` prevents the user from needing to respond 'Y' to each outdated package.

  1. **Can the user query a *test* project using RCurl?**
  Both the [redcap](https://github.com/jeffreyhorner/redcap) and [REDCapR](https://github.com/OuhscBbmc/REDCapR) packages employ something similar to the following function in [RCurl](http://cran.r-project.org/web/packages/RCurl).
 If you're curious, here is the relevant source code for [redcap](https://github.com/jeffreyhorner/redcap/blob/master/R/exportRecords.R) and [REDCapR](https://github.com/OuhscBbmc/REDCapR/blob/master/R/redcap_read_oneshot.R).

- If this fails, consider attempting again with the uri and token used above in the Postman example.
+ If this check fails, consider attempting again with the uri and token used above in the Postman example.

  This check avoids SSL in order to simplify the troubleshooting.
 SSL is supported by default in the [PyCap](http://pycap.readthedocs.org/en/latest/) and [REDCapR](https://github.com/OuhscBbmc/REDCapR) packages.

   ```r